Clickv2/Click/Official/readme.txt

 You'll be able to join or leave a certain multicast address by calling a handler as follows: write clientxx/interface.Join x.x.x.x
-Where the current multicast address is set to 230.0.0.1
+Where the current multicast address is set to 230.0.0.1 For the router it's a tiny bit different (a router can act like a client as well) write router/routerInterface.Join x.x.x.x

 In the router, you'll see a ServerInterface element.
 The name is incorrect, but it was far too late to change that.
 Future updates will adjust this name.
 It has one input and three outputs.